Managing your admins and what they have access to in your Regpack project (or projects) is easy.

 In the example below, admin “Edgar C” has access to all projects.
 There are no projects listed below, which means that Edgar C can access all projects in the organizations with 0 restrictions.
 This includes any new projects created.

-In the example below, admin Maya does NOT have access to all projects, “disabled”.
+In the example below, admin Maya does NOT have access to all projects.
+You will notice that the setting “Grant access to all projects of the organization” is disabled.
 However by clicking the “Add Project” button, she is given access to 1 project only.
 It is marked as “Full Access” but you can click this and set further permissions per project.

 Lastly, the example below shows an admin with enabled access to all projects (which means they will be given access to all future projects created as well), but with specific projects listed underneath as well.